stronnag/mwptools/docs/manual/docs/mwp_support.md

 * Anything else!

-Problem reports on non-supported platforms will not be dismissed without _some_ consideration, however it's unlikely that too much time be expended on such environments unless the problem can also be demonstrated on a supported platform.
+Problem reports on non-supported platforms will not be dismissed without _some_ consideration, however it's unlikely that too much time be expended on such environments unless the problem can also be demonstrated on a supported platform (or it's an interesting issue).

 ### Wayland / XLib